Compulsory military training in New Zealand: After referendum

 Under the Military Training Act 1949, which went into effect in 1950, all males became liable for military service upon reaching 18 years of age.
 They were required to register with the Department of Labour and Employment, and apart from those exempted for medical, compassionate or conscientious objection reasons, they had to undergo 14 weeks of intensive full-time training, three years of part-time service and six years in the Reserve.
 All had the option of serving with the Royal New Zealand Navy, the New Zealand Army or the Royal New Zealand Air Force.
 A total of 63,033 men were trained before the Military Training Act was replaced by the Labour Party government's National Service Registration Act 1958 early that year.

 In March 1961, a National Party government, under Keith Holyoake, ended the registration of 18-year-olds for national service.
 A new act, the National Military Service Act 1961, was introduced requiring all males to register on their 20th birthday with the Department of Labour.
 Ballots based on dates of birth were conducted to decide who would undertake compulsory service.
 Those selected were required to complete three months initial full-time training, followed by an annual commitment of three weeks part-time training for three years.

-Although New Zealand sent troops to the Vietnam War, all of those who served there were full-time professional volunteer soldiers.
-Conscripts were not sent, unlike in Australia or the United States.

-In 1972, a Labour government, led by Norman Kirk, ended National Service, partly as a result of a campaign of civil disobedience and lobbying by the Organisation to Halt Military Service (OHMS, a pun on both resistance and "On Her Majesty's Service").
+The issue of compulsory military training became a point of debate in the 1960s as New Zealand contributed a combat force to the Vietnam War.
+Unlike Australia or the United States which sent conscripts, New Zealand only sent full-time professional regular force soldiers but anti-war protests also included calls to abolish CMT and the Organisation to Halt Military Service (OHMS, a pun on both resistance and "On Her Majesty's Service") mounted a campaign of civil disobedience and lobbying.
+Members refused to do military service or deserted military camps.
+One of the deserters Geoff Woolford was jailed.
+In 1972 a newly-elected Labour government, led by Norman Kirk, ended National Service.